panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 - soldering iron
 - utility knife
 - wire cutter
+- scissors

 > Before you start with this project make sure you understand the risks of working with electronics and lithium batteries (they blow up if shorted!).
 The mask is not waterproof.

 ## Flashing Wemos D1 Mini

 We'll be using the Wemos D1 Mini board for controlling the LEDs.
-I use this board for nearly every project because it has a WIFI chip, mini-USB port and it's very affordable.
+I use this board for nearly every electronics project because it has a WIFI chip, mini-USB port and it's very affordable.

 Flash the Wemos using Arduino IDE.
 We'll be using the [Adafruit Neopixel library](https://github.com/adafruit/Adafruit_NeoPixel) to control the LEDs.
 Start with [this example code](https://github.com/adafruit/Adafruit_NeoPixel/blob/master/examples/strandtest/strandtest.ino) which loops between different effects.
 Make sure you edit the pin number and number of pixels in the strip.

+> A common pitfall in flashing the Wemos board is not having [drivers for the USB to serial converter](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

 ## Light Up the LEDs